gusclatest/teleport/rfd/0192-oci-join.md

         # instances can join from.
 ```

-She would then create the token:
+She would then create the provision token:

 ```sh
 $ tctl create token.yaml